 Now, let’s delve into the working of the LP.

 How Does the LP Work?

 Coming to the recent forms of the LP like the CD, it is no different from a regular CD’s functioning.
-Just like in normal CDs, a small laser beam inside the player scans the LP disc and generates an array of 1s and 0s.
+Just like in normal CDs, a small laser beam inside the player scans it disc and generates an array of 1s and 0s.
 Further, this code comprising of 1s and 0s is converted into an alternating pattern of current.
 Finally, the music/sound is produced via the loudspeaker attached to the player.
-That’s how the LP works!
+That’s how it works!

 Apart from its functioning, amateur musicians or learners often get confused about how many tracks/recordings to include in an LP.
 Earlier it used to have 12 songs interconnected via a common theme as mentioned before, now this has changed completely.
 At present, you can make it album with a minimum of 8 tracks, especially for LP vinyl albums.
 But for the LP on a CD, it’s better to include 12 full tracks only.
 You can even include intros, skits, and conclusive songs along with the other tracks.
 Even though you can add more than 12 tracks, it is totally your choice, but just don’t add songs only for the sake of reaching the 12 songs mark.